 Role Of Mortgage Bankers and Correspondent Lenders Versus Mortgage Brokers

-Mortgage bankers, like mortgage brokers, originate home loans.
-However, they will fund the loan under their names using their warehouse line of credit.
-Mortgage bankers have wholesale lending partners.
-These wholesale lending partners are the investors that will purchase the mortgages they fund using their warehouse line of credit.
+Mortgage bankers, much like mortgage brokers, initiate home loans.
+Nevertheless, they finance the loans under their names through their warehouse line of credit.
+Mortgage bankers collaborate with wholesale lending partners, who are the investors responsible for acquiring the mortgages they fund using their warehouse line of credit.

 Delegated Versus Nondelegated Underwriting